freeradical13/freeradical13.github.io/index.md

 1. [Van der Waals forces][]
     1. [London dispersion forces][] occur transiently at short distances as electrons happen to be in parts of their orbitals which create partial charges and create temporary dipole-dipole interactions.

+[Intercalation][] is the reversible inclusion of a substance into layered material.

 ## Moles

 A [mole][] (mol) is defined as the number of elementary entities in a substance as there are atoms in 12g of <sup>12</sup>C. Moles are essentially a way to convert between <code>amu</code>s and grams.
 There are ~6.022140857×10<sup>23</sup> ([Avogadro constant][]) atoms in 12g of <sup>12</sup>C. Therefore, <code>1 mol <sup>12</sup>C = 12g</code>.